tmssoftware/smartsetup/doc/source/guide/continuous-integration.md

 uid: SmartSetup.ContinuousIntegration
 ---

-# Using SmartSetup in a Continuous Integration (CI) environments
+# Using SmartSetup in Continuous Integration (CI) environments